Codeception/Codeception/docs/modules/Yii2.md

 ### seeNumberOfElements

-Tests number of $elements on page
+Checks that there are a certain number of elements matched by the given locator on the page.

 ``` php
 <?php